mixmash11/CSCI_340_OS/README.md

 HW3 - Extending functionality of CLI from HW2, added piping functionality (multiple processes)

 HW4 - Extending functionality of CLI from HW3, added background thread functionality, redirection of stdout to text file output

+HW5 - Develp a small application that uses a Monte Carlo simulation to estimate pi.